Shopify/shopify_django_app/README.md

 This package contains two django apps, `shopify_app` which contains handles authentication and `home` which contains an example of how to use the API.
-Currently `home` displays basic information about the shop's products and orders, bug is meant to be modifed or replaced to create your Shopify App.
+Currently `home` displays basic information about the shop's products and orders, but is meant to be modifed or replaced to create your Shopify App.

 Requirements